mackthompson16/World-Order-Forecast/README.md

 - Build a boolean mask (K,50) for inputs; use masked loss.
 - Only generate loss on targets actually present in the 30y horizon.

-## Validation Strategy & Exclusions
+## Validation Strategy

 - Current candidate to exclude: denmark
-    - relatively stable, not too stable.
+    - relatively stable, not too stable
+- walk forward, regression based evaluation